PitchConnect/.github/docs/WORKFLOWS_STATUS.md

 5. **Fixed PR Status Tracker Workflow**:
    - Identified that the workflow was missing necessary permissions
    - Added `permissions` section to the workflow file
+   - Improved regex pattern for extracting issue numbers from PR bodies
    - Tested the fix and verified that it runs successfully

 6. **Created Migration Script**: